Greek debt swap plan gets cool euro zone reception

-BRUSSELS/ROME (Reuters) - Greek plans to swap government debt for bonds with interest payments linked to economic growth got a sceptical reception from euro zone officials on Tuesday as new Prime Minister Alexis Tsipras sought support for his proposals in Europe.
+BRUSSELS, Feb 3 (Reuters) - A Greek proposal to swap government debt for bonds with interest payments linked to economic growth got a sceptical reception from euro zone officials on Tuesday.

-Finance minister Yanis Varoufakis on Monday floated the idea that Greek bonds held by the European Central Bank and part of the debt owed to euro zone governments -- 53 billion euros of bilateral loans -- could be swapped for either growth-linked, or perpetual bonds.
+Greece’s new finance minister, Yanis Varoufakis, on Monday floated the idea that Greek bonds held by the European Central Bank and part of the debt owed to euro zone governments -- 53 billion euros of bilateral loans -- could be swapped for either growth-linked, or perpetual bonds.

 It was unclear if the idea entailed dropping demands for an official debt write-off or not.
-Varoufakis said Athens stood by its debt reduction demand but a source said the demand for a debt “haircut”, or cut in repayments, was no longer there.
+Varoufakis said Athens stood by its debt reduction demand but a source said the demand for a debt “haircut” was no longer there.

-Either way, euro zone officials negotiating financial assistance for Greece gave the debt swap a cool reception.
+Either way, euro zone officials involved in negotiating financial assistance for Greece gave the debt swap a cool reception.

 “We need more details.
 But first reactions are rather sceptical,” one euro zone official said.
 “There is a worry that it’s just a new trick how to do a haircut.”